 How car insurance quotes are calculated

-Rates vary so much among companies because they all have their own way of calculating prices.
-Still, here are factors generally used in an auto insurance quote:
+Rates can vary quite a bit when you compare car insurance because insurance companies all have their own way of calculating prices.
+Still, here are factors generally used in auto insurance quotes:

 The drivers.
 Age and driving experience affect quotes.
 So do moving violations such as speeding tickets.
 This includes all the licensed drivers in your household.